-Ray Smith, historian at the Y-12 National Security Complex, will present “Stories from the Secret City” on Friday, January 31, at the UT Science Forum.
-The Science Forum is a weekly brown-bag lunch series that allows scientists to discuss their research with the general public in a conversational presentation.
+Marcy J. Souza, assistant professor of biomedical and diagnostic sciences, will present “Epidemics of Less Glamorous Wildlife: What Can We Do to Stop Them?” on Friday during this week’s Science Forum.
+The Science Forum is a weekly brown-bag lunch series that allows professors and area scientists to discuss their research with the general public in a conversational presentation.
 The presentation begins at noon in Room C-D of Thompson-Boling Arena.
 Attendees can bring lunch or purchase it at the arena.

 Students and faculty of the College of Nursing and the College of Architecture and Design are addressing rural Appalachia’s wellness and disaster planning through the UT Appalachia Community Health and Disaster Readiness Project.
 Funded by a grant from the US Health Resources and Services Administration, the project is researching the needs of Clay County, Kentucky, an impoverished area in Appalachia.

 The second annual Humanities Center Lecture Series resumes March 10 with a scholar who will take a fresh look at a tumultuous but talented ancient Chinese emperor.
 Patricia Buckley Ebrey, a history professor at the University of Washington, will present “Emperor Huizong: Daoist, Poet, Painter, Captive” at 3:30 p.m. in the Black Cultural Center.